 If data is written in one location, it has to be replicated to all of the other locations as well.
 But what if a read request comes in at one of the other locations immediately after the data was written at the first location?
 Since the replication wouldn’t have happened yet, the read request wouldn’t return the new data.
 But a read request against the first location would return the new data, so that would be inconsistent.

 This consistency problem is why relational databases usually have only one location.
 This makes it hard to scale relational databases and is the biggest reason why NoSQL databases became popular.
 There are many different ways to handle the consistency problem and Cosmos DB supports five of them.

 Strong consistency guarantees that a read operation will return the most recent version of an item.
 This is the type of consistency that relational databases have.
 For a distributed database to achieve strong consistency, it has to ensure that each write operation has been propagated to all of the replicas before the operation is considered complete.
 There’s an obvious problem with this approach.
 It’s very slow, especially if the database is distributed over a wide geographic region.
-So how can Cosmos DB provide strong consistency for a global database?
-Well, it can’t.
-If you choose strong consistency, then the database can only be in one region.

 At the other end of the spectrum is eventual consistency.
 The only guarantee made by this approach is that if no new writes are made to an item, then eventually all of the replicas will have the same value for that item.
 This is a very weak guarantee because not only could a request return an old value, but it could return a value older than the one that you retrieved previously.
 This could happen if your second request connected to a replica that hadn’t been updated yet.
 This is the level of consistency typically offered by NoSQL databases.
 It has the lowest latency, but the worst consistency.